 Speed camera signs pilot in school zones and roadworks

 Motorists disobeying school zones and roadworks signs present a potential road safety risk to all road users.
 Speeding drivers cost lives and account for significant serious injuries on Queensland roads.
-In 2021, 277 lives were lost on Queensland roads and a further 6,595 people were seriously injured in road crashes.
-Of those fatalities, 74 people died as a result of road crashes involving speeding motorists – which is almost 26% of road deaths.
+Between January and August 2022, 200 lives were lost on Queensland roads.
+Of those fatalities, 57 people died as a result of road crashes involving speeding motorists – which is almost 30% of road deaths.

 Why school zones and at roadworks